vbenjs/vue-vben-admin/docs/src/en/guide/in-depth/access.md

 ## Backend Access Control

 **Implementation Principle**: It is achieved by dynamically generating a routing table through an API, which returns data following a certain structure.
-The frontend processes this data into a recognizable structure, then adds it to the routing instance using `router.addRoutes`, realizing the dynamic generation of permissions.
+The frontend processes this data into a recognizable structure, then adds it to the routing instance using `router.addRoute`, realizing the dynamic generation of permissions.

 **Disadvantage**: The backend needs to provide a data structure that meets the standards, and the frontend needs to process this structure.
 This is suitable for systems with more complex permissions.